bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

 Skip the tags for now.

-Note that hosts can be a list of hosts (comma separated: management1,login1,nfs1), or a group of hosts (all, slaves, color, etc).
+Note that hosts can be a list of hosts (comma separated: management1,login1,nfs1), or a group of hosts (all, slaves, color, etc.).

-Now, execute the playbook, and let Ansible do it's job:
+Now, execute the playbook, and let Ansible do its job:

 .. code-block:: bash